pklesk/quaternions/README.md

 diagonal symmetry properties, the other of sparsity.

 The `qmatmul` package is suitable for Python's ecosystem.
-Altogether, we provide eight implementation variants of matrix-matrix multiplication for quaternion-valued inputs.
+Altogether, we provide 8 implementation variants of matrix-matrix multiplication for quaternion-valued inputs.
-The variants cover several approaches based on [NumPy](https://numpy.org) library, thus supported by the underlying BLAS, but also several approaches employing [Numba](https://numba.pydata.org) - a just-in-time compiler for Python targeting both CPU and GPU (CUDA).
+The variants cover several approaches based on [NumPy](https://numpy.org) library, thus supported by BLAS, but also several approaches employing [Numba](https://numba.pydata.org) - a just-in-time compiler for Python targeting both CPU and GPU (CUDA).
 Our design of CUDA computations for the proposed algorithm involves: 6 kernel functions with 11 invocations, suitable usage of tiling and shared memory, and few host-device memory transfers.